juliejonak/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 `O(1)` as it only sets existing space allocated for the RingBuffer.

 3. What is the runtime complexity of your ring buffer's `get` method?
-`O(n)` because filter runs through each itme in self.storage, to only add to the new list items that are not None.
+`O(n)` because filter runs through each item in self.storage, to only add to the new list items that are not None.

 4. What is the space complexity of your ring buffer's `get` method?